-Since 1998, my company has provided technology planning, design and management services for hundreds of projects, including over 300 hotel projects.
-In the 13 years since then, planning for the technology has become increasingly complex.
-And with every passing year the reasons and benefits of technology planning early in the project have increased.
+Since 1998, my company has provided technology planning, design, and management services for hundreds of projects, including over 300 hotel projects.
+In the 13 years since then, planning for technology has become increasingly complex.
+And with every passing year, the reasons and benefits of technology planning early in the project have increased.

-In addition to defining the hotel’s technology systems, program management also raises awareness of the overall technology requirement, and uncovers issues or questions about alternatives which are generally easier to handle early in the process.
+In addition to defining the hotel’s technology systems, program management also raises awareness of the overall technology requirement and uncovers issues or questions about alternatives that are generally easier to handle early in the process.

 Cabling infrastructure isn’t an exciting topic to most people but it is very important to verify that it is adequate to support the required technology systems for the property.
-If technology systems are not identified and planned early, there can be challenges with the constructed technology pathways and spaces for technology equipment rooms, telecom and AV closets and cable pathways.
-The footprint and location of multiple technology rooms, as well as the cabling pathways throughout the building must be determined within the architect’s structural and interior design.
+If technology systems are not identified and planned early, there can be challenges with the constructed technology pathways and spaces for technology equipment rooms, telecom, and AV closets, and cable pathways.
+The footprint and location of multiple technology rooms, as well as the cabling pathways throughout the building, must be determined within the architect’s structural and interior design.
 The technology rooms have an effect on electrical and heat loads and dictate where unseen cables run behind walls and in ceilings.
-These elements all have potential costs which are higher when not considered during the early design phases of the project.
+These elements all have potential costs that are higher when not considered during the early design phases of the project.

 A good technology programming effort avoids unnecessary delays; helps eliminate costly change orders and can provide for systems with the greatest longevity and lowest total cost of ownership.

-The speed at which technology changes is well chronicled; however, even with the best of intentions the traditional planning process for a hotel has a difficult time keeping up with the changes.
+The speed at which technology changes are well chronicled; however, even with the best of intentions the traditional planning process for a hotel has a difficult time keeping up with the changes.

 Renovations are a reality of running a hotel but shutting down a hotel is an expensive proposition.
 As such, hotels are generally built with long term renovation cycles in mind (12 – 15 years or so).
 In 1995, it would have been difficult to accurately predict the technology required in a hotel in 2010.
 And since then, hotel guests are becoming more reliant on technology.